ArslanYM/Flutter-Learning/README.md

 # Flutter-Learning
-- Sharing all the documentation and tutorials I'm going through to Learn Flutter.
+- Sharing all the documentation and tutorials I'm going through to Learn Flutter.\
+- Each Branch in this Repositary contains everything I learned from Day1 to Day30.

 ## Getting Started with flutter.
 - To be able to work with flutter and dart on your device , there are some prerequesites.